-Discover the Antigua tax haven in the Eastern Caribbean Sea to enjoy a tropical island paradise in addition to the benefit of no income tax.
-Indeed, the Antigua and Barbuda tax laws have eliminated all income tax.
-As a result, Antigua tax residency will allow new citizens to live their lives tax free!
+Discover the Antigua tax haven in the Eastern Caribbean Sea to enjoy a tropical island paradise with the benefits of paying no income tax.
+Indeed, the Antigua and Barbuda tax laws have eliminated all business and personal income tax.
+As a result, Antigua tax residency will allow new citizens to see the world from a new perspective.